tade0726/logistics_simulation/README.md

 ## The codes structure

-├─data: demo data
+data: demo data
-├─demo: a demo from simpy C-plan
+demo: a demo from simpy C-plan
-├─docs: dev docs, process diagram, explantion of each CLASS ├─logs: logs
+docs: dev docs, process diagram, explantion of each CLASS
-└─src
+logs: logs
+src:
-    ├─controllers: a control and monitoring module for the simulation ├─db: function related to database operation
+- controllers: a control and monitoring module for the simulation
+- db: function related to database operation
-    ├─machine: python CLASS wrriten to reflex the logic of a facotry machine ├─utils: helper function
+─ machine: python CLASS wrriten to reflex the logic of a facotry machine
+- utils: helper function
-    └─vehicles: python CLASS describing vehicles
+- vehicles: python CLASS describing vehicles